 Within ten days of receiving this notice, the parent who isn't traveling needs to sign and return any forms provided that are necessary for the children to travel overseas and, if in their possession, provide the children's passports to the traveling parent.
 Under most custody orders with international travel provisions, if the non-traveling parent doesn't provide the consent forms and the passports after getting proper notice, then the non-traveling parent will be liable for the all costs associated with the canceled trip, including hotel and airfare expenses.

-If you want to travel overseas with your children and need to establish or modify custody, contact Sugar Land child custody attorney Chikeersha Puvvada at 281-313-5300 or online today to schedule a consultation.
+If you want to travel overseas with your children and need to establish or modify custody, contact Sugar Land child custody attorney Chikeersha Puvvada at 832-317-6705 or online today to schedule a free 30 minute consultation.